-May the Fourth is the day to celebrate Star Wars and everything the epic space odyssey has given its fans like light sabers, Wookies, the Millenium Falcon, and so much more.
-The day stems from the popular movie expression, "May the force be with you."
-This is the perfect day to dress up as your favorite character from one of the nine (and counting) Star Wars films or rope in a friend who hasn't seen the movie and fire up some freshly popped popcorn.
+May the Fourth is the day to celebrate Star Wars and everything the epic space odyssey has given its fans like lightsabers, Wookies, the Millenium Falcon, and so much more.
+The day stems from the famous movie expression, "May the force be with you."
+This is the perfect day to dress up as your favorite character and watch (or rewatch) one of the Star Wars films.

 04 of 10

 May 12 is the day to celebrate one of the most kid-friendly forms of poetry ever—the limerick.
 It was popularized by Edward Lear in his first "Book of Nonsense" in 1846.
-Most are written to be comical or in Lear's case, it was considered "nonsensical literature."
+Many of these poems are comical, or in Lear's case, they were considered "nonsensical literature."
 Regardless, children love hearing these five-lined wonders and crafting them, too.Continue to 5 of 10 below.

 05 of 10

-If your mobile phone could have its own special day, then May 17 is the day to set it on a pedestal (not just for charging) and give it its due.
-World Telecommunications Day was renamed in 2005 as World Information Society Day in order to recognize the prominence of the internet in everyday life since it encompasses telecommunications, too.
-To mark the day, maybe it's time for a new case, screen protector, or phone?
+World Telecommunications Day was renamed in 2005 as World Information Society Day to recognize the prominence of the internet in everyday life.
+To mark the May 17 celebration, perhaps it's time to treat yourself to a new phone case, screen protector, or phone.

 06 of 10